 If you are based in the Bailiwick of Guernsey and process data about, or related to, people you need to be aware of your legal obligations under the Data Protection (Bailiwick of Guernsey) Law, 2017 including if you are considering transferring any data outside of the Bailiwick.

 What is a ‘data transfer’?

 A ‘data transfer’ occurs when you send people’s data outside of the Bailiwick, for example by using online products or services such as Mailchimp (US-based) to send your subscribers a newsletter, or communicating with your customers via your organisation’s Facebook page, or employing a company in another jurisdiction to provide customer services.

-We know that you may have questions about your specific circumstances, we would encourage you to discuss this issue with your data protection officer or legal advisor in the first instance, or you can Contact Us
+We know that you may have questions about your specific circumstances.
+We would encourage you to discuss this issue with your data protection officer or legal advisor in the first instance, or you can Contact Us for further information.

 The Bailiwick of Guernsey's independent supervisory authority which regulates data protection legislation.
 The ODPA protects people by driving responsible use of personal information through helping organisations get it right, deterring harmful information handling, and taking enforcement action against significant non-compliance